FirestormViewer/phoenix-firestorm/doc/vulkan/reverse-engineering/native-ui-construction-dependencies.md

 ### Continuation from 9089558822 (2026-09-12)

+Native lifecycle status presenter (NV-00/01/03/12/17, 88baf039b5 plus working tree, Windows RelWithDebInfo): LLAppViewer::initCache updates the splash with StartupInitializingTextureCache before cache initialization.
+LLAppViewer::cleanup shows ShuttingDown after deleting the viewer window and hides it near final cleanup.
+LLSplashScreenWin32 creates the SPLASHSCREEN resource, sets child 666's text and destroys the dialog.
+Those existing visual functions are not invoked by native code.
+LLVKStartupStatus independently owns a Win32 dialog using the unchanged resource declaration (same icon, font and geometry), with strings resolved through native skin/XML layering and parsed via Boost.PropertyTree after native XML validation.
+Synchronous child repaint makes the phase visible before blocking cache work begins;
+there is no artificial dwell.
+This OS-native presenter requires neither GL nor a Vulkan device and can run before creation or after destruction of visual services.

+Production llvkStartup shows cache initialization (or clearing when an explicit purge is requested) around LLVKTextureCache::start.
+On successful window-loop return, after the HWND and visual owners are gone, it reopens the same presenter with ShuttingDown, drains/stops the persistent cache, then hides it before Goodbye!.
+Scope cleanup hides the dialog on failure/exception as well.
+This is the final shutdown splash, not the authenticated logout/upload progress interface.
+Purge-to-initialize subphase changes inside the shared cache remain uninstrumented; no full startup phase parity is claimed.

+Window7/7 and the cold-cache regression passed.
+Test7 loads the real localized strings and original configured viewer resource, inspects visible Win32 dialog text for cache initialization/clearing/shutdown, exercises hide/reopen and idempotent/destructor hide, and retires a pending real cache write with the shutdown dialog visible.
+The resource is configured for test version placeholders just as the viewer resource is; the source resource remains unchanged.
+Viewer link and focused editor diagnostics passed.
+No full profile viewer was launched and no pixel/effects parity measurement was performed.
+The operator's top-menu finding is separate: Guidebook, Whitelist adviser, Report Problem and grid help/about still lack native handlers/services; no substitute URL or success-shaped binding was added.
+Report Problem also requires source system-info and location substitution, not merely opening a fixed URL.

+Cold native cache startup failure (NV-00/01/03/17, 88baf039b5 plus working tree, Windows RelWithDebInfo): LLApp construction normally calls LLCommon::initClass, which establishes APR, timers and the master LLTrace recorder.
+The early native entry bypasses LLApp.
+CacheAprRuntime previously established only APR, but every LLThread::threadRun immediately constructs a recorder from the global master.
+The 2026-09-12 operator launch crashed with 0xc0000005 before the window; the matching PDB resolved RVA 0x404e15e to LLMutex::isSelfLocked.
+The new cold-process regression reproduced it, and LLDB showed addChildRecorder(this=null) through ThreadRecorder(parent=null) and LLThread::threadRun.
+This is evidence of a shared runtime initialization defect, not a rendering or font-layout failure.

+Native runtime acquisition now constructs/publishes a shared ThreadRecorder only when the master is absent.
+Construction/init and teardown operate on CPU trace buffers, timers, TLS and mutexes, without GL resources or visual callbacks.
+Existing application/test masters are borrowed.
+The same runtime lease already retaining APR now retains the owned recorder through all cache workers, including the existing timeout leak path, then removes it after worker shutdown.
+No legacy LLApp/visual initialization is invoked or modified.
+Separate LLCommon timer/configuration and process-global ownership audits remain open; this closes the reproduced dependency, not the full application lifecycle.

+The standalone startup regression does not use the usual test harness: before the fix it exited -1073741819, after the fix it passes cold cache start, worker write/drain and master-recorder retirement.
+Window6/6 passes with the preinitialized borrowed runtime.
+A secondary deployment defect was verified by unequal WebRTC DLL SHA256s: focused viewer linking had left an old DLL beside the executable.
+The viewer's POST_BUILD now stages TARGET_FILE:llwebrtc along with native shaders.
+Final viewer link and deployed/built hash comparison passed.
+Full viewer visual confirmation is pending; no profile test run, GPU parity or new world-service completion is claimed.

 Native text public-header consolidation (NV-00/01/03/12/17, c7523c3efc plus working tree, Windows RelWithDebInfo): the existing llvktext.h exposed LLFontGL-based atlas preparation and rendering, unlike the independently implemented plain/styled layout